TakeTeam/taketeam-bot/README.md

+# work is postponed for a few days due to kdiacodes not having access to pc atm

 # TakeTeam-Bot

 TakeTeam-Bot is a bot written in javascript using [discord.js](https://github.com/hydrabolt/discord.js "discord.js library").
 It has mostly mod and admin commands but also a whole lot of shitposting commands.
 If you need help then talk to Jimmy Rustler or Scorpion